 I suggest you prepare the tuna with sweet and sour onions well in advance, at least 2-3 hours, because tuna is exceptionally flavored in contact with onions.
 As for the sweet and sour flavor, I know that not everyone is welcome.
 However, you can try to adjust the amount of sugar and vinegar to suit your taste.
 I gave you the doses for a moderate bittersweet.
 As you can see, I cut the tuna into chunks.
 A choice dictated by an aesthetic motif, kameramann, but also to drastically shorten cooking times.
 If you prefer, you can also leave it to the slices: Sprinkle with onions and let stand a few hours, then tell me.
 You can serve it as an appetizer or as a second.
 Use your imagination!

 Clean the onions and slice them not too finely.
-Pour olive oil in a pan, combine the onions and season with salt: Add a little’ of water so that it doesn't burn and cook over low heat until the onions are soft but still not consistent.
-Mix in a bowl the vinegar with sugar until the latter has completely melted.
-Pour over onions and continue cooking until the vinegar won't be nuanced and not slightly caramelized sauce has formed.
-Season with salt, pepper and add a little’ fresh mint.
+Pour the extra virgin olive oil into a pan, combine the onions and season with salt: add a little water so that they do not burn and cook over low heat until the onions are soft but still consistent.
+Mix the vinegar in a bowl with the sugar until the sugar has completely dissolved.
+Pour over the onions and continue cooking until the vinegar has faded and a lightly caramelized sauce has formed.
+Season with salt, pepper and add a little fresh mint.

-Coat the tuna, lightly season with salt (whether you've decided to cut it into touch is to leave it in slices) and fry them in a pan in olive oil, over high heat, making sure to toast it on both sides so it is golden and crunchy on the outside but soft and not over cooked inside (otherwise it becomes stringy).
+Coat the tuna, lightly season with salt (whether you've decided to cut it into touch is to leave it in slices) and fry them in a pan in olive oil, over high heat, taking care to brown it on both sides so that it is golden and crispy outside but soft and not overcooked inside (otherwise it becomes stringy).
 Place the tuna on a plate and cover it with the sweet and sour onion.
-Leave to rest at room temperature for at least a couple of hours.
+Rest at room temperature for at least a couple of hours.
 Before serving, garnish the tuna with a few leaves of fresh mint.
 Bon appétit!